Awards, prizes, contests

 In 2020, the "Sustainable Resource Management Award" (SRM) went to Dayana Ramirez Gutierrez, a young researcher at the Technical University of Munich (TUM).
 In her master's thesis, the researcher deepened her knowledge of "Stakeholder Knowledge Mapping" (SKM) and developed a concept for initial operationalization.
 Learn more

 Award winners in the field of landscape architecture and landscape planning

 bdla Bavaria Young Talent Award

 Every year, the bdla Bayern awards prizes for outstanding final theses in landscape architecture in Bavaria.
 The prize is awarded for work that describes new fields of activity for landscape architects, shows trend-setting design solutions or scientific methods or has a special practical relevance.

-BEYOND ALPINE IMAGE – Landscape-aesthetic conception between image and identity in the post-industrial Alpine region using the example of the refractory plant in Leoben, Styria.
+2019: Bernadette Brandl, for her master's thesis: BEYOND ALPINE IMAGE – Landscape-aesthetic conception between image and identity in the post-industrial Alpine region using the example of the refractory plant in Leoben, Styria.
+Learn more

 Engagement price of the Alumni-Club Landschaft der TU München